zehua-jerry-yu/RollingStatistics/README.md

 python setup.py install
 ```

 There is one drawback though: it is not possible to specify which compiler to use.
 Therefore, on Windows, there is a high chance that the MSVC compiler will be used by default.
-If you some errors along the lines of `"ext/pb_ds/assoc_container.hpp": No such file or directory`, that would be the case, and you need to use the second method.
+If you see some errors along the lines of `"ext/pb_ds/assoc_container.hpp": No such file or directory`, that would be the case, and you need to use the second method.

 ### makefile